Health

 1. What is a Transfer of Title program?

-Under a Transfer of Title Program, property served by an on-site wastewater treatment system must be inspected by a certified third party inspector to identify any conditions requiring repair, and verify the design of the system is consistent with its current use.
-The inspection report is then submitted to the Larimer County Department of Health and Environment (LCDHE) prior to the closing date.
+Under the Transfer of Title Program, properties with an on-site wastewater treatment system must be inspected by a certified third-party inspector.
+The inspection checks for any needed repairs and ensures the system is suitable for its current use.
+The inspection report must be submitted to the Larimer County Department of Health and Environment (LCDHE) before the closing date.

 2. What is the purpose of the Transfer of Title program?